rotki/rotki/docs/api.rst

    :statuscode 409: No user is logged in.
 The exchange is not registered or some other error
    :statuscode 500: Internal Rotki error

-Querying the balances of an exchange
+Querying the balances of exchanges
 ====================================

-.. http:get:: /api/(version)/exchanges/(name)/balances
+.. http:get:: /api/(version)/exchanges/balances/(name)

-   Doing a GET on the appropriate exchange endpoint will return the balances of all assets currently help in that exchange.
+   Doing a GET on the appropriate exchanges balances endpoint will return the balances of all assets currently held in that exchange.
+If no name is provided then the balance of all exchanges is returned.

 .. note::
    This endpoint can also be queried asynchronouly by using ``"async_query": true``